-Some benchmarks have also been created to analyze performance of various algorithms in multi-agent environments.
-Vinyals et al. [15] modified the Starcraft II game to be a learning environment.
-Samvelyan et al. [16] also pointed to Starcraft as a multi-agent benchmark, but in a micromanagement way.
+Benchmarks have also been created to analyse the performance of various algorithms in multi-agent environments.
+Vinyals et al. [15] modified the StarCraft II game to make it a learning environment.
+Samvelyan et al. [16] also pointed to StarCraft as a multi-agent benchmark but with a focus on micromanagement.
 Liu et al. [17] introduced a multi-agent soccer environment with continuous simulated physics.
 Bard et al. [18] reached a new frontier with the cooperative Hanabi game benchmark.

-Cooperative multiagent reinforcement learning and the proposed algoirthm are usable at a multitude of scenarios in robotics.
-As our algorithm is decentralized, it can be installed into the robots themselves without any central command center.
-It might come handy in exploration or localization tasks where using multiple agents speed up the process by a huge magnitude.
-Our testbed can be considered as a simplified version of a localization task., where the pursuer robots are trying to approach and measure a non-cooperative moving object.
-For proper use in robotics, a well-prepared simulation of the robots and the environment is required, in which the thousands of episodes can be run for learning.

-In our work, we modify the already existing Advantage Actor-Critic (A2C) Algorithm to better be suitable for multi-agent scenarios by creating a single-critic version of the algorithm.
-Afterwards, we test this modified A2CM algorithm on our cooperative-competitive pursuit-evasion testbed.

-Initialize Model:
+Initialise Model:

-Initialize N+1 hidden and N+1 output (1 value + N action) layers (4 different networks in one model, 1 critic + 3 actor) number of updates batch size
+Initialise N+1 hidden and N+1 output (1 value + N action) layers (4 different networks in one model, 1 critic + 3 actor) number of updates batch size

 for number of updates do